shiva-karthick/shankar-shiv.github.io/about.md

 profile: true
 ---

 Hello!
-I'm Shankar, an undergraduate student pursuing electrical engineering in National University of Sungapore.
+I'm Shankar, an undergraduate UROP student pursuing electrical engineering in National University of Singapore (NUS).
 My research interests include Artificial Intelligence, cyber-physical systems and everything in between.
 I have won in many hackathons such as Bosch and Amazon Web Services.
+I am currently doing research on reinforcement learning.
+Hit me up on twitter or send me an email if you wish to contact me.

 {% include footer.html %}